 Home Office asylum interview

+The Home Office asylum interview will be a very important part of the decison-making process.
+The advisor should carefully prepare their client for the interview, and take any necessary action after the interview.
 The asylum interview record is likely to be used by the SCA for making the conclusive grounds decision and the asylum team for the asylum decision.
 The trafficking guidance states:

 ‘NRM decisions and asylum decisions are two distinct and separate decisions.
 An asylum interview may provide information that is also of relevance to the NRM decision where modern slavery issues are clarified and investigated as part of the asylum process.
 There may therefore be good reasons to conduct a single interview in asylum claims relating to a person within the NRM process but this is not always possible.
 Those conducting the interview must ensure that all significant inconsistencies are put to the applicant at interview, as this will be relevant in the consideration of both the asylum claim and modern slavery case.’